Fitness Trainer Qimmah Russo Shares A Video Of Her ‘Booty Workout’

 In the short video clip, Qimmah wore a tight-fitting orange sports bra with a matching pair of skintight athletic pants.
 The only equipment she used for her fitness routine was a narrow blue yoga mat and ankle cuffs strapped into place above her black tennis shoes.
 She exercised in her backyard near an in-ground swimming pool.

-The main objective of Qimmah’s video was to show off her workout regime, but her fans were also gifted with an eyeful of her incredibly toned behind and her muscular legs.
+The main objective of Qimmah’s video was to show off her workout regimen, but her fans were also gifted with an eyeful of her incredibly toned behind and her muscular legs.
 To begin her video, Qimmah walked across her backyard toward the yoga mat.
-Once there, she sank down to her knees and playfully sways her hips from side to side while the cameraperson got a close-up of her impeccable derrière.
+Once there, she sank down to her knees and playfully swayed her hips from side to side while the cameraperson got a close-up of her impeccable derrière.

 After her flirtatious intro, Qimmah began her workout.
 She started by getting on her hands and knees and then variating between leg movements that included rotations, high-knees, lunges, and more.
-Eventually, she turned over onto her back and lifted her legs straight up toward the air.
-She slowly rolled her hips up to rise up from her back and then ease back down again.
+Eventually, she turned over onto her back and lifted her legs straight up in the air.
+She slowly rolled her hips up to rise up from her back and then eased back down again.

 Qimmah smiled frequently throughout the footage.
 In the final seconds, she coyly grinned at the camera while leaning forward, displaying her ample cleavage and flat midriff.

-She styled her hair in a half-up half-down look and kept her makeup to a minimum.
+She styled her hair in a half-up, half-down look and kept her makeup to a minimum.

 In her caption, Qimmah said that, despite the rain, she had a lot of fun working out in her backyard.
 She also thanked her followers for keeping her “accountable” and advertised her workout plans available for purchase.

-In less than an hour, Qimmah’s video racked up over 2,200 likes, and her video earned more than 10,000 views.
+In less than an hour, Qimmah’s video has racked up over 2,200 likes and more than 10,000 views.
 Fans were wowed by her killer figure and her dedication to exercising.

 “Fitness as it’s finest.
 You look good,” gushed one fan, adding a fire emoji and a heart eyes emoji to their comment.